richard929/richard929/README.md

 👋 Hi, my name is Richard Zhan.

-I’m a front-end developer with 8+ years specializing in React, learning all aspects of the language from prototype inheritance, closure, modern & classic architecture design patterns, implement the latest standards, code optimization and performance improvements.
+I’m a full-stack developer with 8+ years specializing in React, learning all aspects of the language from prototype inheritance, closure, modern & classic architecture design patterns, implement the latest standards, code optimization and performance improvements.

 I can start a new project for you or continue work on an existing one, I’m also happy to work with your existing team or work on my own.